syncfusion-content/winui-docs/winui/Circular-Charts/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with WinUI Chart
+# Getting Started with WinUI Circular Chart

-This section explains you the steps required to populate the Chart with data, header, add data labels, legend and tooltips to the Chart.
-This section covers only the minimal features that you need to learn to get started with the Chart.
+This section explains how to add data, header, data labels, legend and tooltips to the Chart.
+And this section simply covers the essential aspects for getting started with the Circular Chart.

 ## Creating an application with WinUI Chart
 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop) or [WinUI 3 app in UWP for C#](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp).